-“It’s very unfortunate when management get ahead of themselves and make a call like that.
+“It’s very unfortunate when management gets ahead of themselves and makes a call like that.
 Not thinking they were going to get caught was just ridiculous.

 “That goes to any sector.
 If there’s going to be malfeasance on a firm-wide scale, starting at the top, there's nothing any of us can do about it.
 Again, that's why having a diversified basket of securities in an ETF can provide a level of risk mitigation in these cases.

 “But why does Constellation replace Bruce Linton [at Canopy], who has driven the company from a billion-dollar market cap to a $20 million market cap?
 They feel he’s underperforming?
 Who cares if they’re losing money?
 Rogers Communications lost money for 20 years but went from a billion-dollar company to a multi, multi, multi-billion dollar one.”

 These types of events are “little stories”, though, and mask the big-picture growth of the cannabis industry.
 Hawkins pointed to the fact that one of the single largest holders of Aurora is Vanguard as proof the largest established institutional investors can’t ignore the space anymore.
 Volatility is a reality, however, and Canopy, arguably the sector leader, is a significantly shorted security.

 Meanwhile, Horizons recently rebalanced three of their cannabis funds – HMMJ, HMUS, and HMJR – but Hawkins said there were not a lot of new names in the equation given a slowdown in the IPO craze and a softening of the marketplace.
 Fire & Flower was, however, among the notable additions to the largest fund, HMMJ.